Alexey96may/WebPack/README.md

 ## Also this Bundle can:

 1. Transform your png/jpg/jpeg images in webp and avif.
 Just upload images in the `src/assets/img` folder.
+    1. Typescrpt code in `src/ts/functions/functions.ts` is checking if the browser supports webp and avif images.
+If it does, `html` tag will have class 'webp' or/and 'avif', if it doesn\`t support them, `html` tag will have class 'no-webp' or/and 'no-avif'.
 2. Automatically plug in your fonts in `_fonts.scss` file.
 There is no need to create it, just upload your fonts in the `src/assets/fonts` folder.
 3. Automatically create a spritemap file from your sprites.
 Just upload your sprites in the `src/assets/sprites` folder.